nyu-cso-005-fa19/hw03-sol/README.md

 That takes the name of a file produces by your previous function and reads its contents back into the array `weights`.

-### Part 2: Building the code tree
+### Part 2: Building the code tree (15 Points)

-In this part, you will implement functions that construct the code tree given the weights calculated in Part 1.
+In this part, you will implement functions that construct the code tree from the weights calculated in Part 1.

 We represent the nodes of the code tree in C using the following struct type: